kevinniland/Recognition-of-hand-written-digits-using-the-MNIST-dataset/README.md

  * Once the server is up and running, the server will be running at `http://127.0.0.1:5000/ `.
 Press `Ctrl` and click on it to follow the link or copy and paste it into your desired browser's address bar.
  * This will open up a webpage containing a canvas.
 Draw any digit (from 0 - 9) and click `Submit`.
 This will send your digit to the flask server.
 From here, the image will be resized to the proper size (28 x 28) and then put through the model.
 The image will then be compared against the dataset which the model was trained against.
 The model will then predict what digit you have drawn and output the result to the webpage and to the python console.

- __*Please visit the [wiki](https://github.com/kevinniland97/Recognition-of-hand-written-digits-using-the-MNIST-dataset/wiki) of this repository for further reading on each aspect of this project and to view sample screenshots of each digit being recognised by the model"*__
+ __*Please visit the [wiki](https://github.com/kevinniland97/Recognition-of-hand-written-digits-using-the-MNIST-dataset/wiki) of this repository for further reading on each aspect of this project, to view all resources referenced throughout the project, and to view sample screenshots of each digit being recognised by the model"*__

  ## Project Layout
  This project contains two distinct "parts" that both work together: